Educate, Empower, Prosper

 The board of Empower the Family decided that in light of the homelessness crisis being experienced by people in our target demographic, we should be providing more than 10 apartment units.
 We now plan to provide 20 apartments for single parents in university, with a creche on site.
 The creche will be funded by our founding donors through their very generous donations to date.
 We also now plan to provide 10 apartments for young people transitioning out of state care who are attending university, i.e. in aftercare.

 We plan to build a collaborative and sustainable student community in the apartment complex and we are very close to securing a DCC owned site in Ballymun which will enable us to do that.
 We have built an incredible team which includes some of the best companies in Ireland and their principals.
-Due to the scale of the project expanding, we are now working towards delivering this project by September 2021.
-That is an optimistic timeline, with the majority of the delay being caused by the public procurement and planning approval process we are now going through.
-However, our team is committed and focused on our shared vision of supporting disadvantaged young people in Ireland, with the determination and ability, to successfully complete university.
-We are prepared and willing to do whatever it takes to make that vision a reality.
+Due to the scale of the project expanding, we are now working towards delivering this project by September 2023.
+We will post project updates here and on our social media pages linked below.

 Winner: Junior Chambers International Ireland, Ten Outstanding Young Person Award 2018 for Humanitarian and/or Voluntary Leadership